khakhalin/Dynamic-clamp-2018/reviews and responses.md

 of inputs they receive (a specific hypothesis).
 This is what the authors actually address, but they really don’t provide much of a rationale for their specific experiments, which weakens the paper.

+We tried to make the introduction more clear, and better organized, from the big problem, to specific questions.
+We moved the presentation of the questions for the study to the very beginning of the second paragraph, and provide a rationale for these questions in the first paragraph.

 > Results and Discussion: